neilwrobinson/exposures-devise/README.md

-# Rails 7 Example App with Devise and Bootstrap
+# Rails 7 Example App with Devise and Tachyons CSS
-Rails 7 with Devise 4.8.1 and Bootstrap 5
+Rails 7 with Devise 4.8.1 and Tachyons CSS

 This project is meant to serve as an example implementation of the Devise gem in a Rails 7 application.
 Bootstrap 5 is added throught the Bootstrap gem.
 All the Devise views come pre-styled.
 It is my goal to provide a Rails example app with up-to-date features.